vib3ai/monad-agent-kit/README.md

 ## Features

-- Check wallet balances
-- Transfer native tokens (ETH)
+- Tools for interacting with Monad apps
 - LangChain integration for AI agents
 - Modular dapp-based architecture for easy extension
-- Interactive chat interface with AI agent
+- A simple CLI interface to chat with the agent

 ## Installation